NileshArnaiya/privacypolicy/README.md

 </ul>

 <p><strong>Security</strong></p>
-<p>[I|We] value your trust in providing us your Personal Information, thus we are striving to use
+<p>Remember that no method of transmission over
-    commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and [I|we] cannot guarantee its absolute security.</p>
+    the internet, or method of electronic storage is 100% secure and reliable, and [I|we] cannot guarantee its absolute security.</p>